Get

 45–60 pounds (M)

-The Siberian Husky is probably one of the hardest-working canines you’ll ever meet.
+The Siberian Husky is probably one of the hardest-working canines you will ever meet.
 This breed is well-suited to the frigid Michigan winters.
 It’s an all-around great pet.
 This pup is quite friendly and gets along with everyone, including other dogs.
 After all, the husky is the ultimate team player.
 They are high-energy and quite vocal, a trait many sledding breeds share.

 The Siberian Husky is a breed that needs a job to provide adequate amounts of mental stimulation.
 The dog also has remarkable stamina and endurance.